gregsandell/react-exercises/README.md

 My version accomplishes it with DOM manipulation.
 It works, but admittedly direct DOM manipulation is not in the spirit of React.

+My version does not require a submit button or RETURN press, it automatically starts printing on any newly typed input.

 ## WordByWordPublished
 The solution published in the original article (see link above).
 It uses state instead of DOM manipulation (which is good React style) but it is doing more work because it re-renders the whole output, plus the latest new word, every 500 msec.
+Their version uses a submit button, which is a better user experience.

 ## Pagination
 This challenge comes from [React Coding Interview Challenge 18](https://medium.com/@justin.sherman/react-coding-interview-challenge-18-257bbcb7429a).